The equatorial Zanzibar Archipelago has truly amazing weather all year round, but when should you go?

 Late December, January and February

-Dry season – a superb time to visit for those keen on hotter weather.
+Late December, January and February are known as the dry season – the best time to visit Zanzibar for those keen on hotter weather.
 The days are sunny and wonderfully hot, with underwater visibility at its best.
 This is why a lot of divers descend on the islands during this time of year.
 Of course, perfectly clear water is also perfect for coral snorkelling.

 Mid-March, April, May and Early June

 Around mid-March, the weather starts to turn as Zanzibar enters the period known as the ‘long rains’ and showers become more frequent.
 It can be very wet from the middle of March onward.

-The long rains of April and May make the beaches along the Indian Ocean coastline hot and very wet, so this isn’t the best time to travel.
+The long rains of April and May make the beaches along the Indian Ocean coastline hot and very wet, so this isn’t the best time to visit Zanzibar.

 Late June, July, August and September